 The contractual buyer protections commonly sought by private equity funds include:

 These are typically provided in the stock purchase agreement.

 Company directors owe a fiduciary duty to the company.
-Particularly, the Tokyo High Court recently ruled on 17 April 2013 that, in the case of management buyouts by means of a two-step acquisition, directors of the target company owe a fiduciary duty to take account of the shareholders' common interests, specifically:
+Particularly, the Tokyo High Court ruled on 17 April 2013 that, in the case of management buyouts by a two-step acquisition, directors of the target company owe a fiduciary duty to take account of the shareholders' common interests, specifically: